MicrosoftDocs/bot-docs/articles/cognitive-services-add-bot-location-control.md

 ROBOTS: Index, Follow
 ---

-# Add location capability
+# How to add location control

 You can find screenshots of the scenarios supported by the location control in the [Examples](#examples) section.

 > [!IMPORTANT]
 >As a prerequisite to use the location control, you must obtain a Bing Maps API subscription key.
 You can sign up to get a free key with up to 10,000 transactions per month in <a href="https://azure.microsoft.com/en-us/marketplace/partners/bingmaps/mapapis/" target="_blank">Azure Portal</a>.

-This article describes how to add the location control to your bot.
 You can find the full developer guides and sample bots for <a href="https://github.com/Microsoft/BotBuilder-Location/tree/master/CSharp" target="_blank">C#</a> and <a href="https://github.com/Microsoft/BotBuilder-Location/tree/master/Node" target="_blank">Node.js</a> in the <a href="https://github.com/Microsoft/BotBuilder-Location/tree/master/" target="_blank">BotBuilder-Location</a> GitHub repository.

 ## Start using the location control